-- Take the session a bit slowly - Be a bit more elaborate when explaining - A regular expression is a pattern which describes a certain amount of text. - A regular expression is processed using a "Regular Expression Engine" - It is important to realise that the regular expression engine - Explain how the basic matching process occurs Show example 0.pl to illustrate this. will always return the left most match, even if there is a better match to the right of the string.
+- A regular expression is a pattern which describes a certain amount of text. - A regular expression is processed using a "Regular Expression Engine" - It is important to realise that the regular expression engine will always return the left most match, even if there is a better match to the right of the string.